Catalysing change for sustainable development

 The first edition of the G-STIC conference identified market-ready, innovative technological solutions needed to achieve the SDGs.

-More than 1000 conference participants focused on integrated solutions that work across disciplines and sectors, and that are scalable and sustainable both from a societal and economic perspective.
+1000 conference participants from 80 countries focused on integrated solutions that work across disciplines and sectors, and that are scalable and sustainable both from a societal and economic perspective.
 They assessed how to promote and accelerate their deployment to help resolve the myriad of sustainable development challenges that lie ahead.

 The 2017 G-STIC conference provided deep insights, in particular paying attention to underserved and marginalized communities.
 In particular, this helped identify holistic solutions that can be applied now and work for small scale farmers and rural households as well as multi-nationals and start-ups.